slittorin/home-assistant-maintenance/README.md

   - If you want to add 501.2, you use the value: 501.2
   - If you want to remove 103.33, you use the value: -103.33

-Always ensure that you have backed up the database before running the stored procedure.\
+Always ensure that you have backed up the MariaDB-database before running the stored procedure.\
 Always ensure that you have verified the values to add into the stored procedure.\
 Always ensure that you run the script when the sensor is not updated (in this case it runs once each hour).